pirl/pirl-docs/content/wallets/send Pirl from Ether web wallet/_index.en.md

 ![](https://pirl.live/ipfs/QmPh4BFWMg6nhaZLj6EBzAuBFK3VCvLEQJyZcH1dNMFrdi)

+{{% notice info %}}

-**On this page please note on the right-hand side; your account address, account balance and transaction history.**
+On this page please note on the right-hand side, your account address, account balance and transaction history.

+{{% /notice %}}

 1. Enter the address you want to send the Pirl to
 2. Enter the amount of Pirl you want to send